Postgraduate Course: Situating landscape architectural theory (ARCH11272)

 |Additional Information (Assessment)

-A 500-word abstract will be submitted mid-semester in which each student must present an research essay proposal.
-Formative written feedback/feedforward appraisal will be provided.«br /»
+A 500-word abstract will be submitted mid-semester in which each student must present a research essay proposal.
+Formative written feedback/feedforward appraisal will be provided.

-There will be two components of summative assessment «br /»
+There will be three components of summative assessment.

-1. A 3000-word logbook with a critical account of the weekly seminars. «br /»
+1. A 1500-word logbook with a critical account of four weekly seminars (Exam Period).
+Weighting 20%

 Students will be provided with mid semester written feedback/feedforward comment regarding their 500-word essay proposal abstract.